Pierce Egan the Younger

 Pierce Egan the Younger (1814 – 6 July 1880) was an English journalist and novelist.
-The son of Pierce Egan, the author of Life in London, he associated with his father in several of his works.
+The son of Pierce Egan, the author of Life in London, associated with his father in several of his works.

 Early life

 He was born in London, and his mother died when he was eleven years old.

 Early on he showed a taste for drawing.
 He was educated to follow art professionally, frequented theatres, and made sketches during the performances.
 He etched these designs, which were published as frontispieces to the plays in George Bolwell Davidge's Acting Drama.
 His most ambitious work as an artist was a series of etchings to illustrate his father's serial, The Pilgrims of the Thames in Search of the National (1837).